tesladodger/dotfiles/nvim/.config/nvim/README.md

 - neovim
 - fzf
 - ripgrep
+- xsel or xclip

 ## Installation

-Run `install.sh` to create a symbolic link to this repo.
+Run `install` to create a symbolic link to this repo.

 To install the plugins, open `lua/tesla/packer.lua`, `:source` it and `:PackerSync`.